 For some crimes, law enforcement has a limited amount of time to charge you with a crime.
 This is called a statute of limitations.
 In Virginia, however, most felonies do not have a statute of limitations.
 This means you could be charged with the following felonies even years after the crime occurred:

 The legal process following a felony charge is long and complicated, and you will need a defense attorney as soon as possible after your arrest.
 An attorney may be able to keep you out of jail while you wait for a trial and may be able to get your charges reduced.
 He will gather evidence to build a defense, whether you are innocent of the charges or your rights were violated during or after the arrest.
 When facing a felony, your life may be at stake.
 It is vital that you speak to an attorney as soon as possible.

 Quest Law PLLC Defends Those Charged With Felonies

 As a criminal defense attorney, Stephen Bloomquest believes that every person has the right to be treated fairly under the law, and he will work hard to ensure that his clients—whether innocent or not—get a fair trial.
-If you are arrested and charged with a felony in the Richmond area, call our firm immediately.
+If you are arrested and charged with a felony in the Richmond area, call our firm immediately for a free consultation.
 If we can help, we will!